Our 'One week flat' supplement in the Daily Mail for bloating

 "By cutting these out, drinking more water and eating more lean proteins you'll also help balance your blood sugar levels, which means you'll have a steady amount of energy to help stop those cravings for unhealthy, fattening foods like crisps, sweets and chocolate."

-Shauna Wilkinson, in-house nutritionist at the NutriCentre, also recommend our 'One week flat' supplement as part of a longer-term method to a "flatter and slimmer tummy".
-Shauna recommend our live cultures as part of a digestive support.
+Shona Wilkinson, in-house nutritionist at the NutriCentre, also recommend our 'One week flat' supplement as part of a longer-term method to a "flatter and slimmer tummy".
+Shona recommend our live cultures as part of a digestive support.

-"Try a probiotic such as OptiBac Probiotics 'One week flat' (previously called 'For a flat stomach') that may be especially helpful for those with bloating."
+"Try a probiotic such as OptiBac 'One week flat' that may be especially helpful for those with bloating."

-Thanks to Shauna and the Daily Mail for the shout out.
+Thanks to Shona and the Daily Mail for the shout out.
 You can read the full article on the Mail Online website.

 Read some of our previous press mentions on our blog: